Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Experiments

 \subsubsection{Effectiveness of each components.}

-To verify the effectiveness of core components in our approach, we increase each essential component gradually based on the vanilla MLP network (abbreviated as ``baseline''), as shown in Table~\ref{tab:ablation_Synapse}.
+To verify the effectiveness of core components in our approach, we increase each essential component gradually based on the vanilla MLP network (abbreviated as ``Base'').
+We conduct experiments on the Synapse dataset, as shown in Table~\ref{tab:ablation_Synapse}.
 Compared with the baseline, the integration of axial decomposition yields a 1.49\% enhancement in Dice and a noteworthy improvement in efficiency.
-This is due to positional information encoding and complexity reduction.
-There is an additional improvement of 0.65\% Dice through decomposition into in-plane and through-plane features, which is attributed to the amplified learning capacity of the module as it contains distinct learning parameters for in-plane and through-plane features~\cite{bertasius2021space}.
+This improvement can be attributed to the encoding of positional information and the reduction in computational complexity.
+There is an additional improvement of 0.65\% Dice through decomposition into in-plane (IP) and through-plane (TP) features and training them separately in a sequential manner.
+This design choice aligns with the reading process of radiologists, who primarily examine IP slices and utilize TP information as supplementary.
 Furthermore, AA-MLP contributes to 0.68\% performance gains with slightly increasing computational cost, and the whole framework achieves an 85.62\% Dice score.
-This is because intra-axis token communication enables better learning representation from larger receptive field, as shown in Figure~\ref{fig:visual_abl_Synapse}.
-A similar trend can be observed in the evaluation of HD metric.
-These results underscore the effectiveness of each component in our approach.
+This is because intra-axis token communication enables enhanced learning representation from larger receptive field, as shown in Figure~\ref{fig:visual_abl_Synapse}.
+On the other hand, the performance boost indicates that partial interactions are complementary to content features and compact with less irrelevant information.
+We delve deeper into exploring the interactions between different axes in our research.
+Experiment results in Table~\ref{tab:ablation_TP} reveal some interesting findings.
+Specifically, we observe that incorporating only the in-plane (IP) cross-axial interaction (WH) with AA-MLP leads to a significant improvement in performance.
+However, the introduction of through-plane (TP) cross-axial interactions (WD and HD) may introduce redundant information, resulting in a degradation of performance.
+A similar trend can be observed in the evaluation of HD metric, further underscoring the effectiveness of each component in our approach.